stile

 Capture

-The merchant creates a verification session.
+The merchant creates a session.
 The hosted iframe collects the document and presenter evidence in one flow.

 POST /v1/verification_sessions